rachlally/work-day-scheduler/README.md

 Through beginning with a basic HTML and powering it through the use of jquery and third party APIs, I learned quite a bit.
 I learned more about utilizing third-party APIs and how to create a dynamic HTML through these options.
 I also learned more about local storage, how to store and how to recall this information.
 Implementing jquery will be an extremely useful tool moving forward.

+## Technology

+This application was created with HTML, CSS, Moment.js and Jquery.

 ## Usage